knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

    CloudEvent, creates a chart from BigQuery data using `Matplotlib`, and saves it to a Cloud Storage bucket.
-4. The notifier service is another receives the `com.google.cloud.storage.object.finalize` event from the bucket via a `CloudStorageSource` and sends an email notification to users using SendGrid.
+4. The notifier service is another receives the `com.google.cloud.storage.object.finalize` CloudEvent from the bucket through a `CloudStorageSource` and sends an email notification to users using SendGrid.

 ### Test the pipeline